-Stuck with Your Parents' Stuff?
+Stuck With Your Parents' Stuff?

-Coping with Your Parents' Possessions
+Coping With Your Parents' Possessions

 Will your children want your treasured belongings when you die?
 Do you have space and the time to take your parents' possessions right now?
-These are issues that Baby Boomers and even the next generation down are having to deal with; what to do with their parents' stuff.
+These are issues that Baby Boomers and even the next generation down are having to deal with—what to do with their parents' stuff.

-I love family history and come from a family of collectors, so it shocked me when someone asked in minimalist group "what to do with dead people's stuff."
+I love family history and come from a family of collectors, so it shocked me when someone asked in my minimalist group "what to do with dead people's stuff."

 It sounds insensitive, but she explained that "I loved those people, but I hate their stuff.
 Souvenirs from trips I didn't take, mementos of a life I didn't live."
 She said only a few of those things actually make her smile, actually remind her of the people who owned them.